FirebirdSQL/Butler/rfc/4/FBSP.rst

 :9 - Request Timeout:

-  The server did not receive a complete request message within the time that it was prepared to wait.
+  The server cannot process the request within the time that it was prepared to work or wait for external resource.

 :10 - Not Found: